atique7465/Sorting_Algorithms_in_detail/README.md

 - Not Stable.
 Because of line 17 in quick_sort.cpp code.

 - In Place.
-Constant Extra Space .
+Constant Extra Space Complexity:  O(log n) in average, O(n) in worst case.
+Most of the time the algorithm works in average case, so memory is not a matter of concern.

 - Time complexity: O(n log n) in average case.
 O(n^2) is worst case but this can be avoided by using Randomized Quick sort.
 In Practical scenarios Quick sort is pretty fast.